Nahuel92/Micronaut-test-bug/README.md

 }
 ```

+We can see how the constructor calls the resolveAroundInterceptors method.

 ## Third bug test case

 As it is a combination of previous 2 test cases, I haven't looked into it (I suspect it will be fixed once previous ones